fly-apps/dockerfile-rails/README.md

 ## Testing

-The current testing strategy is to run `rails new` with `generate dockerfile` with various configurations and compare the generated artifacts (with `ARG` values in `Dockerfiles` masked) with expected results.
+The current testing strategy is to run `rails new` and `generate dockerfile` with various configurations and compare the generated artifacts (with `ARG` values in `Dockerfiles` masked) with expected results.

 Running all tests, or even a single individual test can be done as follows: